coveo/plasma/packages/website/docs/FlatSelectConnected.md

 ## Flat Select and Tabs

-The Flat select share similarities with various other components but here we try to clarify the difference between some of them.

-## Flat select vs Tabs
+The flat select component shares similarities with the toggle switch and the tab set.

-Both are similar in appearance and designed for view switching on an element.
-Flat select are suitable for view switching within a pane, as where tabs, are used as a navigational control (Moving from screen to another).
+The flat select and the tab set look similar and are both designed for view switching.
+However, flat select are suitable for view switching within a pane, whereas tabs are rather used as a navigational control, i.e., moving from one screen to another.

 ## Related Components